 A man should conceive of a legitimate purpose in his heart, and set out to accomplish it.
 He should make this purpose the centralizing point of his thoughts.
 It may take the form of a spiritual ideal, or it may be a worldly object, according to his nature at the time being; but whichever it is, he should steadily focus his thought-forces upon the object, which he has set before him.
 He should make this purpose his supreme duty, and should devote himself to its attainment, not allowing his thoughts to wander away into ephemeral fancies, longings, and imaginings.
 This is the royal road to self-control and true concentration of thought.
 Even if he fails again and again to accomplish his purpose (as he necessarily must until weakness is overcome), the strength of character gained will be the measure of his true success, and this will form a new starting-point for future power and triumph.

 James Allen (1864–1912) was an English philosophical writer and pioneer of the self-help movement known for his inspirational books and poetry.
 In 1903, he published his best-known book, As a Man Thinketh, a work inspired by the biblical passage Proverbs 23:7, “As a man thinketh in his heart, so is he,” which reveals a fundamental truth of human nature: A man is literally what he thinks.
-In 1904, he published its sequel, Out From the Heart.
+In 1904, he published its sequel, Out from the Heart.
 Combined here in one volume, these two transcendent books, with their concise, forthright ideas and deceptively simple principles, offer a revolutionary outlook of empowerment that has touched hearts and inspired millions around the world to reshape and redefine their destinies for the better — and have consecrated James Allen as one of the founding fathers and most widely-loved figures of modern inspirational thought.

 Test Your Might